The small Croatian seaside town of Poreč was just what I needed – I just didn’t quite realise that until I arrived.

 That’s because a public path goes along the shoreline between the hotels and the water, and the area around it has been landscaped to create a peaceful and uninterrupted track that I use for a run each morning.

-From the coastal path at the northern end, you can look back and see Poreč Old Town sticking out into the water.
+From the coastal path at the northern end of town, you can look back and see Poreč Old Town sticking out into the water.
 The most striking of the buildings in this endearing skyline is the Euphrasian Basilica – and it turns out to be a godsend for me.

 As I mentioned, I chose to come to Poreč randomly, with very little research or planning.
 It wasn’t until I arrived that I realised there was actually a World Heritage Site here and, as you probably know, I am on a mission to see every site on the World Heritage List.